 And just where did the too little pork come from?
 Oh, you know me.
 I like simmering bones to make homemade broth.
 When Speedy buys soup bones, he buys pork ribs with a generous amount of meat.
 So, I simmer the bones, then, I pull the meat off them.
 I was able to get about a cup and a half of meat, most went into a mung bean stew and, the rest, I combined with tofu and a bunch of kangkong stalks (the leaves had gone into the mung bean stew earlier) into this sweet and spicy stir fry.

-- 2 to 3 tbsps. of vegetable cooking oil
+- 2 to 3 tablespoons vegetable cooking oil

-- about 3/4 c. of cooked shredded pork (or use whatever cooked meat you have)
+- 3/4 cup cooked shredded pork (or use whatever cooked meat you have)